qiaoen17/tp/docs/UserGuide.md

 ### Removing help tag: `unhelpstu`

-Removes help tag from an existing student.
+This feature allows you to remove help tag from an existing student.
 You can enter this command when you find a specific student that you thought needed help is doing well or does not need special attention anymore.

 Format: `unhelpstu INDEX`

-* Removes a help tag from the student at the specified `INDEX`.
-* The `INDEX` refers to the index number shown in the displayed student list.

 Example: